top of page

 These oils contain - which contains a constituent called 1.8 cineole.
 Too much can sometimes act negatively on the temperature receptors of children's lungs and cause slowed breathing, so it's often avoided.

 However, for children under three, Robert Tisserand says that eucalyptus globula and radiata can be diffused (1-2 drops) and applied topically at a concentration of 0.5% (2 drops in 4 teaspoons carrier oil).
+Do not apply to the skin of children under 6.

 The difference in this category is that many of the oils designated previously designated as "for diffusing only," . . . .